Parallaxer/Parallaxer/README.md

 ## Usage

-While crafting a parallax effect, it helps to first identify what is changing, and then determine interval(s) which best represent the boundaries of those changes.
+While crafting a parallax effect, it helps to *think in terms of intervals*:
+  - First identify what is changing.
+  - Then determine the interval which best represents the boundary of that change.

 ### Ex1 (simple) - Convert values to a percentage of the interval [0, 4].